Lisa Vanderpump Says Fired ‘Vanderpump Rules’ Stars Were ‘Ignorant,’ Not Racist

 Schroeder, 32, and Doute, 37, were fired by Bravo in June alongside newcomers Max Boyens, 27, and Brett Caprioni, 32.

-The two Vanderpump veterans were let go after eight seasons on the reality show it was brought to light that they called the police on former SUR employee Faith Stowers to accuse her of a crime she didn’t commit.
+The two veterans were let go after eight seasons on the reality show it was brought to light that they called the police on former SUR employee Faith Stowers to accuse her of a crime she didn’t commit.
 Boyens and Caprioni were canned after one season when their past racially insensitive tweets resurfaced.

 Vanderpump previously defended Caprioni and Boyens because she felt they had both shown remorse for the past reckless and defamatory comments they posted when they were teens.